teozoia/CHIP9/README.md

 ...
 ```

-There are also special 16-bit registers like `BC`, `DE` and `HL` that are composed by the shortest 8-bit pair registers; so yes, the first idea is put these ones in `Reg<uint16_t>` like `SP` or `PC`, but doing this we're not ensure that the update of `BC` also update the conterparts `B` and `C`.
-The final implementation is building a new class that contains pointers (higher and lower) to the class `Reg`.
+There are also special 16-bit registers like `BC`, `DE` and `HL` that are composed by the shortest 8-bit pair registers; so yes, the first idea is put these ones in `Reg<uint16_t>`, but doing this we're not ensure that the update of `BC` also update the conterparts `B` and `C`.
+The final implementation is building a new class that contain pointers (higher and lower) to the class `Reg`.
 With this `DoubleReg` class I can remap all architecture that use register coposition to create new greater-size registers.

 ```c++
 template <typename Generic>